sslivins/pysensorlinx/README.md

-# pyomnisense
+# pysensorlinx

-pyomnisense is a Python library for accessing Omnisense sensor data directly from the omnisense.com website.
+pysensorlinx is a Python library for accessing Omnisense sensor data directly from the sensorlinx.com website.
 It supports logging into the service, retrieving site lists, and fetching sensor data.

 ## Features